webplatform/docs/server-side_languages/python/index.md

 * [http://flask.pocoo.org/ Flask]
 * [http://wiki.python.org/moin/WebFrameworks more]

 [http://www.python.org/dev/peps/pep-0333/ WSGI] is the standard API for Python to talk to web servers and most (but not all) web frameworks support it.
+Understanding high level overview of WSGI interface may aid you in understand the control flow of your web requests when using Python as the backend.